 Barbora is currently based in the Philadelphia area where she has had the opportunity to teach at Villanova University and the University of the Arts.
 She was a writer and editor for thINKingDANCE, an online journal dedicated to dance and theatre in Philadelphia (2018–June 2020).

-Publications include the edited book Scénografie mluví [Scenography Speaks: Conversations of Jarka Burian with Josef Svoboda] (2014), which was nominated for the 2014 Czech Theatre News Award; essays and book reviews in the Theatre & Performance Design, Theatre Design & Technology and Performance Research journals; and book chapters in The Routledge Companion to Scenography (2018) and The Disappearing Stage: Reflections on the 2011 Prague Quadrennial (2012).
+Barbora's publications include the edited book Scénografie mluví [Scenography Speaks: Conversations of Jarka Burian with Josef Svoboda] (2014), which was nominated for the 2014 Czech Theatre News Award; essays and book reviews in the Theatre & Performance Design, Theatre Design & Technology and Performance Research journals; and book chapters in The Routledge Companion to Scenography (2018) and The Disappearing Stage: Reflections on the 2011 Prague Quadrennial (2012).

 Her research and curatorial projects have been recognized by the Fulbright Research Scholarship, Mellon Fellowship and New York Public Library Research Fellowship.